resolve109/study-aws-sa/aws-study-guide.md

   - Retains backups as required by auditors or internal compliance
   - Reduces storage costs by deleting outdated backups
   - Can create disaster recovery backup policies that back up data to isolated regions or accounts
+- **GP3 Volume Advantages**:
+  - Allows provisioning disk performance (IOPS) independent of storage capacity
+  - Provides baseline performance of 3,000 IOPS at any volume size
+  - Can scale up to 16,000 IOPS with additional cost
+  - Most cost-effective option for workloads requiring up to 16,000 IOPS
+  - More efficient than io1/io2 volumes for similar performance requirements
+  - Better choice than GP2 when specific IOPS requirements must be met

 ### AWS Transfer Family
 - **SFTP Solution with EFS**:
-  - For implementing a serverless high-IOPS SFTP service:
+  - For implementing a serverless high-IOPS SFTP solution:
     - Create an encrypted Amazon EFS volume
     - Create an AWS Transfer Family SFTP service with elastic IP addresses and a VPC endpoint
     - Attach a security group that allows only trusted IP addresses